IndifferentEngineer/mark1/README.md

-Here's an updated README for your Tic Tac Toe project, including the GitHub link:

----

 # Tic Tac Toe Flutter App

 This project is a simple Tic Tac Toe game built using Flutter.
 The app allows two players to take turns marking spaces in a 3×3 grid, with the objective of placing three respective marks in a horizontal, vertical, or diagonal row to win the game.